-5050 Technical Toolbox I: Students will be instructed in the use of various types of camera, lighting, and sound equipment.
-Practical exploration of the skills required on documentary and film sets.
+5050 Technical Toolbox I: Students will be instructed in the use of various kinds of camera, lighting, and sound equipment.
+Practical exploration of the skills required on documentary and narrative film sets.

-5060 Technical Toolbox II: Further instruction in the use of various types of camera, lighting, and sound equipment.
-Further practical exploration of the skills required on documentary and film sets.
+5060 Technical Toolbox II: Further instruction in the use of various kinds of camera, lighting, and sound equipment.
+Further practical exploration of the skills required on documentary and narrative film sets.

 5120 Filmmaking II: The second course in a two-course production sequence for the first-year MFA student.
 Designed to build a foundation in the practical, technical, and aesthetic aspects of filmmaking process.
 Production of individual 16mm and/or video projects.

 5150 Film Studies I: Offers an in-depth examination of the various formal dimensions of film introducing selected key events and movements in film history and selected texts in classical film theory.
 Weekly screenings.

 5250 Sound Techniques: Designed to build a foundation in the practical, technical, and aesthetic aspects of sound for the filmmaking process.
 Emphasis will be given to sound recording equipment and techniques utilized in narrative and documentary filmmaking.
 The use of sound technology as it pertains to post-production will also be introduced.

 5420 Screenwriting I: Introduction to the principles of screenwriting with special emphasis on the short narrative film.
 Through lectures, readings, discussion, critiques, writing exercises and film screenings, the student will develop an understanding of the craft of screenwriting as well as practical knowledge of screenplay structure, formatting, and writing dialogue necessary to develop their own short screenplay.